Leyner-Andres-Bejarano-Palacios/java_tutorial/exercises/leetcode/README.md

 My brute force implementation would be to find every possible triplets and have a method that tell me which one are compliance with the requirements

+### 709. To Lower Case

+The brute force implementation would be using the lower() in a string, the interesting question would be to know the time and space complexity, my guess, linear time complexity and constant complexity

+### 1266.
+Minimum Time Visiting All Points

+Daaaaaaannnnmmmmm one of these questions about find the shortest path,,,,,,,, great oportunity to apply those concepts